JiaYaobo/fenbux/readme.md

 import numpy as np
 from scipy.stats import norm
 from jax import jit
-from fenbux import Normal, logpdf, rand from tensorflow_probability.substrates.jax.distributions import Normal as Normal2
+from fenbux import logpdf, rand from fenbux.univariate import Normal from tensorflow_probability.substrates.jax.distributions import Normal as Normal2

 dist = Normal(0, 1)